 Helen and their family are very grateful for the staff support.
 “Sheila is an awesome aide.
 She is so dedicated and patient.
 Activities coordinator, Samantha, is fully supportive and lets Bob help with filling the bird feeders and planting things.
 And Erin, our social worker when we first arrived, was an amazing support during the first few months.”

-Memory care staff are trained specifically to work with residents with various forms of dementia.
-“Living in the moment is key!” says Chelsie Weinstock, RN, Director of Nursing “Although they may not remember something in a few minutes, the NOW is very important.”
+CHI Living Communities' Memory Care teams are trained specifically to work with residents with various forms of dementia.
+“Living in the moment is key!” says Nikki Vawter, Director or Marketing at St. Leonard.
+“Although they may not remember something in a few minutes, the NOW is very important.”

 There are still plenty of opportunities to engage with family and friends in most situations.
 Helen takes Bob out for dinner and swimming at the campus indoor pool.
 When she returns him afterwards, she is comforted to know that he is looked after and taken care of.